LowLevelDaniel/COIL/GLOSSARY.md

 Creates the tools that combine NCOF files into executable binaries.

 ### Library Developer
-Creates standard libraries (SSTD, ESTD, GSTD) that can be used by COIL code.
+Creates standard libraries (SSTD, ESTD, GSTD) that can be used by COIL code (future versions).

+### Specification Contributor
+Contributes to the COIL specification documentation by suggesting improvements, identifying issues, or helping to define future features.